DaintyJet/VCHAT_SEH/README.md

 } EXCEPTION_RECORD;
 ```

-When an SEH entry is used to resolve an exception the system will place the `EstablisherFrame` argument, which based on the structure of the SEH cahin is the second argument on the stack (Next SEH), and this will be placed onto the stack at `ESP+8` [11], this is why we use the SEH Gadget `POP POP RET` as our *Handler*; additionally the code for the *Handler* must not be located on the stack [15].
+When an SEH entry is used to resolve an exception, the system will place the `EstablisherFrame` argument, which based on the structure of the SEH chain is the second argument on the stack (Next SEH), and this will be placed onto the stack at `ESP+8` [11], this is why we use the SEH Gadget `POP POP RET` as our *Handler*; additionally the code for the *Handler* must not be located on the stack [15].

-The first entry of the SEH Chain is contained in the Thread Information Block (TIB) which is also known as the Thread Environment Block (TEB) if we are in a 32-bit process.
-Below is the structure contained at the start of each (TEB) which has the first SEH entry which we start our search at.
+The first entry of the SEH Chain is contained in the Thread Information Block (TIB), also known as the Thread Environment Block (TEB), if we are in a 32-bit process.
+Below is the structure contained at the start of each (TEB), which has the first SEH entry, which we start our search at.
 This
 ```c
 typedef struct _NT_TIB
 {